ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

     kubectl delete pod [one of your pods] kubectl get pods -o wide

-Notice that the pod you killed is gone, and a new one with a new and different IP address spun up to take its place.
+Notice that the Pod you killed is gone, and a new one with a new and different IP address spun up to take its place.

 Go ahead and ship-of-Theseus your Deployment by deleting the original versions of *all* of your pods.
 Then hop back into a temporary Pod and hit the service again like you did in the previous step, and see the nginx welcome page again.